MultiSafepay/docs/content/my-account/partner-primary-accounts/creating-affiliate-accounts.md

 To create accounts for affiliates, follow these steps:

-1. Sign in to your partner account.
+1. Sign in to your [partner/primary account](https://merchant.multisafepay.com/).
-2. Go to the affiliate dashboard, click **Affiliates**.
+2. Go to the affiliate dashboard, and then click **Affiliates**.
-3. In the affiliate dashboard in the top-right corner, copy the **Partnerlink** and send it to your affiliates.
+3. In the affiliate dashboard top-right corner, copy the **Partnerlink** and send it to your affiliates.

 ## Onboarding and go live

 All affiliates must be [onboarded](/getting-started/go-live/) and sign an agreement with MultiSafepay, containing general terms and conditions.

 You can also onboard affiliates [via our API](/account/affiliate-onboarding-api/).